Who was Saint Joseph of Copertino?

 They do not.
-In fact, Copertino seems like a quite little town in late hours of the afternoon when the summer heat become tolerable again after the midday scorch.
+In fact, Copertino seems like a quiet little town in the late hours of the afternoon, when the summer heat has become tolerable again after the midday scorch.
 Still there are signs (of the brown tangible kind) indicating where to look for the history of miracles.

-In the meantime, Joseph had started to mass-produce miracles and he became so popular that his location had to remain hidden like a modern pop star.
+In the meantime, Joseph had started to mass-produce miracles, and he eventually became so popular that his location had to remain hidden like a modern pop star.

 Among the miracles was his ability to levitate and fly.
 Devout prayers would literally lift Saint Joseph off and in Copertino alone there are more than 70 flights on record that have been testified by eye-witnesses.